 The horse-human dyad is an incredibly unique partnership.
 Treating either horse or human alone cannot possibly yield the same results as comprehensively treating and conditioning both together.

 Kylie has worked with International Equestrians from a wide range of disciplines including Team England Polo player Hazel Jackson and her ponies, World Cup Polocrosse players from New Zealand, International Showjumpers, Eventers, Dressage Riders from Great Britain, South Africa and Zimbabwe and their horses, as well as extensively working with racehorses and apprentice jockeys in Zimbabwe.

-Their comprehensive list of clients and experience has enabled them to work with some exciting partnerships across the disciplines and across the world.
+Our comprehensive list of clients and experience has enabled us to work with some exciting partnerships across the disciplines and across the world.

 "She really understands the symbiosis that comes from mutually performing at an optimum level, which is essential for maintaining good equine performance"

 - Tony Nevin -